danjonpeterson/danjonpeterson.github.io/_pages/about.md

   - /about.html
 ---

-I'm a Data Engineer, formerly with [Octave Bioscience](https://www.octavebio.com/) and [IBIC](http://ibic.washington.edu) the University of Washington.
+I'm a Data Engineer, formerly with [Octave Bioscience](https://www.octavebio.com/) and the [University of Washington](http://ibic.washington.edu).

-Projects
+Some projects I've worked on:
 ======
 * Developing a pipeline for analysis of MS lesions and atrophy
 * Making it easy for folks to get a 3D print of their brain from an MRI scan